02/10/2017 0 Comments

 • Hygiene.
 If you come in contact with a dog that has kennel cough symptoms, make sure to clean and disinfect your clothing, skin and hands right away to avoid infecting your own precious pup.

-Be Sure To Visit Brimley-Lawrence Animal Clinic if You Suspect Kennel Cough in Toronto
+Be Sure to Visit Our Animal Clinic if You Suspect Kennel Cough in Toronto

-Brimley-Lawrence Animal Clinic has been taking care of your pets’ needs in Toronto for over 20 years.
+Bellamy-Lawrence Animal Hospital has been taking care of your pets’ needs in Toronto for over 20 years.
 Do you have questions regarding kennel cough?
 Don’t hesitate to contact us for more information!